-Kuala Terengganu lies on the East Coast of Peninsular Malaysia, located on the Terengganu River’s estuary, overlooking the South China Sea.
-You can discover everything here, from lovely small towns to beaches that extend out into pristine white sand stretches with crystal blue water beckoning you to dive right in.
-Apart from being the capital state of Terengganu, Kuala Terengganu also offers a wide range of activities for everyone.
+Kuala Terengganu lies on the east coast of Peninsular Malaysia, located on the Terengganu River’s estuary, overlooking the South China Sea.
+You can discover everything here, from lovely small towns to beaches extending into pristine white sand stretches with crystal blue water beckoning you to dive right in.
+With so many things to do here, these are some of the best Kuala Terengganu attractions.

-You won’t believe what you will see when taking the scenic trip to Crystal Mosque in the Islamic Heritage Park, Wan Man.
-It is a place of worship and one that houses some actual crystal within its modern and sleek structure.
-The unique design includes 51 domes and4 towers reminiscent of Moorish Islamic architecture.
-The mosque reflects off the water during the nighttime and illuminates everything around it, making for an otherworldly experience.
+You won’t believe what you will see when taking the scenic trip to Crystal Mosque in the Islamic Heritage Park.
+As one of the religious Kuala Terengganu attractions, it is a place of worship and one that houses some actual crystals within its modern and sleek structure.
+The unique design includes 51 domes and four towers reminiscent of Moorish Islamic architecture.
+The mosque reflects off the water at night and illuminates everything around it, making for an otherworldly experience.

-The Terengganu State Museum is one of the best destinations in Kuala Terengganu, Malaysia.
+The Terengganu State Museum is one of the best historical Kuala Terengganu attractions that you can visit.
 The magnificent museum displays the historical items from the Royal textiles of the state and exposes a lot about batik.
-As one might expect from such a large museum, there are plenty more exhibits to explore, including the history of Terengganu and cultural artefacts showcasing different aspects of Malay culture through periods ranging back centuries before British colonization until now.
+As one might expect from such a large museum, there are plenty more exhibits to explore, including the history of Terengganu and cultural artefacts showcasing different aspects of Malay culture through periods ranging back centuries before British colonisation until now.

-One of the best things about Chinatown located along Bandar Street is all of its secrets.
+One of the best things about Chinatown, located along Bandar Street, is all its secrets.
 You can learn so much by looking at some alleyways and exploring on bikes or foot, especially the architecture and historical information given here throughout various alleys.
 The street that was almost dead is now transformed into a turtle alley.

-It is specifically dedicated to creating awareness on preserving the species through artworks and messages.
+It is specifically dedicated to creating awareness of preserving the species through artworks and messages.
 Chinatown has been said to have a lot more life, and people love going there for its unique charm, including cheap accommodation and some modern cafes.
-The many restaurants in the area are known for their delicious and authentic dishes.
-You can try out different cuisines like mini buns, keropok lekor (a fish sausage served with homemade chilli sauce), nasi dagang, among others.
+The many restaurants in this Kuala Terengganu attraction are known for their delicious and authentic dishes.
+You can try out different cuisines like mini buns, keropok lekor (a fish sausage served with homemade chilli sauce), and nasi dagang.

 The narrow alleyways of Chinatown are a great place to take pictures and enjoy the taste of this unique culture.
 Colourful umbrellas are strung up above the lane street, making it a perfect scenery for your Instagram feed.
 It is suggested to visit this location early in the morning to avoid the heat during the afternoon.

-The Abidin Mosque stands out as one of the most beautiful mosques in Kuala Terengganu City with its pure white exterior.
-The mosque was completed during Sultan Zainal Abidin Ibni Almarhum Sultan Mansur Riayat Shah (Sultan Zainal Abidin II) and went through multiple renovations over time.
-The architecture of this mosque is a marvel to behold.
+The Abidin Mosque is one of the most beautiful Kuala Terengganu attractions with its pure white exterior.
+The mosque was completed in 1808 during the reign of Sultan Zainal Abidin II and subsequently went through multiple renovations.

-The carving on all sides and doors show exquisite craft, as does the artful calligraphy from the Quran that has been beautifully inscribed in Arabic script with beautiful Malay woodcarving.
-Visitors can also enjoy viewing local artisans at their craft; these impressive skills date back centuries before Malay and Chinese carpenters.
-In addition, they also added insights from other cultures such as those brought over by traders during different times period’s which adds an extra touch that not many mosques have.
+The carving on all sides and doors shows exquisite craft, as does the artful calligraphy from the Quran that has been beautifully inscribed in Arabic script with beautiful Malay woodcarving.
+Visitors can also enjoy viewing local artisans at their craft; these impressive skills date centuries before Malay and Chinese carpenters.
+In addition, they also added insights from other cultures, such as those brought over by traders during different periods, which add an extra touch that not many mosques have.

-Chagar Hutang Turtle Sanctuary is located in the northern part of Redang Island, which has become one of the premier turtle nesting beaches in Malaysia.
-It is also where you can spot hawksbill and green turtles during their annual migration season in May through July, when they come to lay eggs on this beautiful stretch of beach.
+Chagar Hutang Turtle Sanctuary is located in the northern part of Redang Island, which has become one of Malaysia’s premier turtle nesting beaches.
+It is also where you can spot hawksbill and green turtles during their annual migration season in May through July when they come to lay eggs on this beautiful stretch of beach.
 Watch as researchers track mother turtles, guard eggs at night or spend time talking about what it’s like to live in an environment rich with history and natural beauty – all while making new friends along the way.

 This beach is closed for everyone except Sea Turtle Research Unit volunteers.
-Become a part of the SEATRU Volunteer Program to get close with the sea turtles and other wildlife.
+You can become a part of the SEATRU Volunteer Program to get close to the sea turtles and other wildlife.
 The program runs annually from April through September each year.

-Pandak Beach is a place of wonder.
+Pandak Beach is a place of wonder with clear water and blue skies that make for fantastic sunrises.
+The crystal-clear water with fine sand underfoot will make any traveller happy, especially those who look forward without expectation or regret when they find themselves here among such serene beauty.
 You will find hermit crabs here, and they’re docile and cute.
-The water has clear blue skies that make for some fantastic sunrises; you’ll never want to go back home after seeing one in person- it’s just so beautiful.
-The crystal clear water with fine sand underfoot will make any traveller happy as well- especially those who come looking forward without expectation or regret when they find themselves here among such serene beauty.

-The evening is the best time to get your fill of delicious delicacies, such as keropok lekor goreng.
-You can find restaurants that sell shrimp or fish dipped in flour at night, which are local treats.
-If you want a more serene experience, I recommend taking the Pandak beach.
-It’s less crowded and quieter than Batu Burok Beach.
+The evening is the best time to get your fill of delicious delicacies, such as keropok lekor.
+You can find restaurants that sell local treats such as shrimp or fish dipped in flour at night.
+If you want a more serene experience, this Kuala Terengganu attraction is one of your best options.

-The Maras Hill is a 4.5 kilometres trail that will take you on an average of 30-45 minutes to reach the top.
-Don’t be discouraged by the steepness of some parts, but with the right shoes, you can easily reach the peak.
+The Maras Hill is a 4.5 kilometres trail that will take an average of 30-45 minutes to reach the top.
+Don’t be discouraged by the steepness of some parts, but with the right shoes, you can quickly reach the peak.
 There are many rewarding moments on this trail.

-Once there at altitude 329 meters above sea level, one can enjoy breathtaking views and fresh air like no other place anywhere.
-It can also serve as an enjoyable camping spot – enjoy watching the city lights up like a metropolis from afar.
+Once there, at an altitude of 329 meters above sea level, one can enjoy breathtaking views and fresh air like no other place.
+As one of the recommended natural Kuala Terengganu attractions, it can also serve as an enjoyable camping spot as you watch the city lights up like a metropolis from afar.

-There is no better way to relax after a hectic day than with an evening at the beach.
-Suitable for tourists and families alike, Batu Buruk Beach provides many amenities such as playgrounds that will keep your children happy while you enjoy some relaxation on their shoreline sand.
-If hunger strikes between trips out into this beautiful landscape, there are plenty of food stalls where one can find anything, including nasi dagang, ice creams, sodas and keropok ikan.
+There is no better way to relax after a hectic day than an evening at one of the most beautiful Kuala Terengganu attractions.
+Suitable for tourists and families alike, Batu Burok Beach provides many amenities, such as playgrounds that will keep your children happy while you enjoy some relaxation on their shoreline sand.
+If hunger strikes between trips out into this beautiful landscape, there are plenty of food stalls where one can find anything, including nasi dagang, ice creams, sodas and keropok lekor.

 On windy days, you can see many kites in the sky.
-Some are colourful and cute, while others have playful characters that make it even more interesting to watch.
+Some are colourful and cute, while others have playful characters that make watching them even more enjoyable.